Mya (singer): 2019–present: Further acting and musical collaborations

 "I Deserve It", uptempo banger, "I'ma Do It", and heartfelt ballad, "Just Call My Name".

-The following year, she released dual singles, "Forever My Love" and "True Love" to coincide with her debut single anniversary.
-In February, she co-starred in the Tubi streaming platform action movie Lazarus.
+In 2021, she released dual singles, "Forever My Love" and "True Love" to coincide with her debut single anniversary.
+In February, she costarred in the Tubi streaming platform action movie Lazarus.
 In July 2021, the singer released "Worth It" introducing her alter ego "Mya Lan$ky".
-In December, Mya starred in the Lifetime's original Christmas movie, My Favorite Christmas Melody alongside Rainbow Sun Francks.
-In January 2022, Mya made a guest appearance on the ABC reality show Shark Tank.
-In June 2022, Harrison reunited with Christina Aguilera for a special performance of "Lady Marmalade" at L.A.
-Pride.
+In December, Mýa starred in the Lifetime's original Christmas movie, My Favorite Christmas Melody alongside Rainbow Sun Francks.

+In January 2022, Mýa made a guest appearance on the ABC reality show Shark Tank.
+In June 2022, Mýa reunited with Christina Aguilera for a special performance of "Lady Marmalade" at LA Pride.

-In January 2023, Mya made a cameo in the rebooted comedy film House Party.
+In January 2023, Mýa made a cameo in the rebooted comedy film House Party.
+In August 2023, she released a song called "Whine," a dancehall reggae collaboration featuring Jamaican dance-hall musician Bounty Killer.
+On October 10, 2023, the singer released an extended play of "Whine" dance mixes.

+In February 2024, the singer released "Anytime," a standalone single to commemorate the anniversary of her debut single.
+In April 2024, she collaborated with Junior Sanchez on the dance collaboration "So Hype;" an official music video, directed by Lauren Hashian and Spicy Rico, followed on May 15, 2024.

+On May 9, 2025, the singer released her new single "Face to Face" in partnership with Virgin Music Group.
+On June 9, 2025, she performed "Case of the Ex" at the 2025 BET Awards as a part of the tribute to 106 & Park and its twenty-fifth anniversary.
+The following day, she released her first single the funky 80's inspired "Give It To You" from her forthcoming studio album.
+In September 2025, the singer starred in rapper Joyner Lucas's music video for the song "NVM."